-If there is one thing that I learned from thru-hiking the Appalachian Trail, it’s take less.
+When considering my digital nomad packing list, I thought back to the most important less I learned from thru-hiking the Appalachian Trail, take less.
 I’d rather be underprepared than overpacked.
 Underprepared often results in temporary discomfort while overpacked is a constant pain in the back, literally.
 I learned that the hard way.
 After starting the Appalachian Trail with a 50 pound pack I found this gem of wisdom in a Backpacker Magazine.

 When I returned from my backpacking trip there was only one thing that I wished I’d taken.
 Less.